-A digital rebate is a discount or incentive a brand or manufacturer offers to consumers to encourage them to buy a product.
+A digital rebate is a cash-back discount or incentive a brand or manufacturer offers to consumers to encourage them to buy a product.

 Unlike a price discount at the point of sale, a rebate is a reward you get after you purchase a product.
 However, some conditions may apply before you can get the reward.